Seon82/tracemymed/README.md

 It also features a frontend *flask* that allows the client to easily:

-- Add initial items in the blockchain process
+- Create wallets (a wallet is a container for private and public keys)
 - Add new transactions while checking that they are possible
-- Check the blockchain's validity
-- [to complete]
+  - NB: To add initial items in the blockchain process, use the admin keys.